 You’ll find the dairy on Alp Plantahof above Parpan where an over 100 years old stable has been turned into a modern show dairy in 2016.
 It was a multi-year futuristic project that involved all local authorities as well as private donators and helpers.
 The old structure and appearance was conserved.
 The dairy installations however are state-of-the-art and environment sensitive.
 As a visitor you can follow the whole cheesemaking process: from milk delivery to production to affinage, and, of course, you can taste the products.

-Since cheesemaker Martin Dobler has moved on to Alp Gummen the co-op hired Martin Lutz as his successor.
-During transhumance Alp Parpan produces about 23 tons of Alpkäse.
+During transhumance he and his team produce about 23 tons of Alpkäse.
 Furthermore they also make fresh cheese, butter, yoghurt, and whey drinks.
 Those products are also sold at the dairy.

 The Alpkäse Parpan received several awards in 2016.
 At the Alpkäse awards of the Canton Grison it drew the highest grade “excellent”.
 Furthermore it came in 2nd at a public tasting in Savognin and 4th at the huge competition of the OLMA exhibition in the city of St. Gall.